DuckDuckGo SEO: What You Should Know

 Given the privacy approach of DuckDuckGo, searchers will likely adjust how they conduct queries.

-For example, if I know that DuckDuckGo cannot pinpoint my exact location, but I want a local result, I might add a geo-qualifier to my query.
+For example, if I know that DuckDuckGo cannot pinpoint my exact location but I want a local result, I might add a geo-qualifier to my query.

 You will need to get into some pretty deep keyword research to truly understand your visitors coming from DuckDuckGo.

-Tools, such as Seed Keywords, Answer The Public, and Demographics Pro, can all give you some good insight into how people are searching for your products or services.
+Tools such as Seed Keywords, SpyFu, SEMRush, and SE Ranking can all help you understand how people are searching for your products or services.

-For more tips, check out my article: A Deep Keyword Research Process That Will Attract More Customers.
+For more tips, check out: A Deep Keyword Research Process That Will Attract More Customers.

-3. Optimize for Bing & Yahoo
+3. Optimize for Bing

-Wait, weren’t we talking about DuckDuckGo?
+Wait, aren’t we talking about DuckDuckGo?

-We know that this search engine is pulling from Bing and Yahoo, so let’s ensure we are following best practices for these search engines too, which is something that you should be doing anyway considering they have a decent share of the search market.
+We know that DuckDuckGo is pulling from Bing, so let’s ensure we are following best practices for this search engine, too.

+This is something that you should be doing anyway, considering it has a decent share of the search market.

 For example, review your XML sitemaps.
 Make sure they are accurate and error-free and submit them to Bing Webmaster Tools (credit to Micah Albert on this tip).